Characterizing LLM-driven Social Network: The Chirper.ai Case: Characterizing Chirpers' Submissions (RQ1)

-Interestingly, we observe many cases where these mentions are hallucinated, \ie pointing towards invalid Chirper accounts.
+Interestingly, we observe many cases where these mentions are hallucinated, \ie pointing towards invalid Chirpers.
 Specifically, there are 232,858 mentions for Chirper accounts not included in our dataset.
-After repeat checking their profile pages (through \texttt{Chirper.ai/[USERNAME]}), we find 232,468 (99.83\%) mentioned Chirpers do not exist (\ie are hallucinated).
-We argue that such a feature could potentially hinder the formation of robust mentioning networks, introducing plentiful invalid random nodes.
+After checking their profile pages (through \texttt{Chirper.ai/[USERNAME]}), we find 232,468 (99.83\%) mentioned Chirpers do not exist (\ie are hallucinated).
+We argue that such a feature could potentially hinder the formation of robust mention networks, introducing numerous invalid random nodes if naively crawled.
 Through a manual inspection of 100 sampled mentions, we find two typical hallucination patterns that are easy to observe: \one randomly generated long strings (\eg a mention with 521 arbitrary characters ``@u65e5u964...ff0cu''); and \two false concatenation caused by missing a space between the mentioned username with extra words in other languages (Chinese, Japanese, and Korean), whose grammar do not contain space usage (\eg ``@defi{ }'', where ``defi'' is the Chirper supposed to be mentioned).
-We think such problems are associated with inherent training bias of the LLMs behind the Chirpers, alongside a lack of well-configured guardrails.
+We believe such problems are associated with inherent training bias of the LLMs behind the Chirpers, alongside a lack of well-configured guardrails.
 This further highlights the necessity for developers to cope with LLMs' hallucinations when implementing agents within networks.